Natborks/natborks.github.io/_posts/2022-01-15-love-unconditional-part-I.md

 Of course, this example is a bit contrived.
 God is not trying to teach you karate, but the point here is this: God loves us so much, and all he cares about is bringing us to a place of genuine happiness.
 God has been moving in an infinite capacity from eternity for us.
 It is up to us to align ourselves.

-> Either you karate do yes, or karate do no. You karate do guess so, kwhee.
+> Either you karate do yes, or karate do no. You karate do guess so, kwhee [squishing sound].
 Just like grape.
 Understand?

 -- Mr. Miyagi.

 ### Takeaway

 The takeaway here is this: God is constant, and that constant is unconditional love.
-Contrary to what you might read, think or hear, He is not a vengeful, tyrannical overlord, whose goal is to bend our will to his purpose only.
+Contrary to what you might read, think or hear, He is not a vengeful, tyrannical overlord whose goal is to bend our will to his purpose only.
 Given the challenges we face, it is difficult to see how this is true.
 There are times when we compel ourselves out of fear to draw closer to God.
-At other times, we get mad at God and we shake our fists, yet it is love and understanding that imparts joy, not fear.
-Coming to this understanding, does not happen overnight.
+At other times, we get mad at God and shake our fists, yet it is love and understanding that imparts joy, not fear.
+Coming to this understanding does not happen overnight.
 It takes time, and it takes effort.

 The best way (I’ve found) to understand unconditional love is to mimic it in our own lives because then we'll begin to truly understand the joys inherent in living for a greater purpose.
 Here's an exercise, pick one thing that you can do now that people, not just yourself, will benefit from.
 It doesn't have to be the grandest thing like donating a lot of money.
 It could be the smallest of things like sweeping a room, or cooking a meal.
-The goal of this exercise is to be process oriented, not outcome oriented.
+The goal of this exercise is to be process-oriented, not outcome-oriented.
 In other words, focus NOT on what you'll get, but on producing your best work.
 There is, after all, more blessing in giving than in receiving.
 See it through, and journal how it makes you feel.
-It may or may not work for you, but you can send us an email of your experience with it.
+It may or may not work for you, but you can send us an [email](https://therationalmind.org/contact "email") of your experience with it.
 We eager to know whether or not it works for you.

-Now, many (of my friends at least) have argued unconditional love is impossible for us mere mortals, but I disagree, so join me in the second part of this series, Love unconditional-Part II , where we explore how we can apply the ideas espoused here to our personal relationships and, possibly, love unconditionally.
+Now, many (of my friends at least) have argued unconditional love is impossible for us mere mortals, but I don't see it this way, so join me in the second part of this series, Love unconditional-Part II , where we explore how we can apply the ideas espoused here to our personal relationships and, possibly, love unconditionally.

-Postscript: There are a lot of things mentioned or alluded to in the article which weren't expounded upon.
+Postscript: There are many things mentioned or alluded to in the article that weren't expounded upon.
 For instance, we did talk about why there's so much suffering in the world if God's love for the human race in unconditional.
-These topics are deep and would require their own articles, or article series in order to properly explore them.
+These topics are deep and would require their own articles or article series to explore them properly.